BobD/kabem/README.md

 ###What does kaBEM do for you?

 kaBEM uses your initial HTML file with BEM classes to scaffold out a handy SASS folder structure to start working on.
 Each Block or Element get's it's own folder, and inside that is a seperate SASS file for Block/Element and modifier CSS.
 Each new Modifier BEM class you add get's translated into a separate HTML for easy testing.
-The kaBEM Grunt environment has all standard niceties like validation/*, minimizing/*, local servers and file change watches.
+The kaBEM Grunt environment has all standard niceties like ~~validation~~, ~~minimizing~~, local servers and file change watches.
 And you can add your own specific tasks of course

 /* TODO
 * Add CSS validation, UglifyCSS and unCSS